Pan-STARRS Pixel Processing: Detrending, Warping, Stacking: GPC1 Detrend Details

 \subsection{Noisemap}

-Based on a study of the positional dependence of all detected sources, we have discovered that the cells in GPC1 do not have uniform noise characteristics.
-Instead, there is a gradient along the pixel rows, with the noise generally higher away from the read out amplifier (higher cell x pixel positions).
-This is likely an effect of the row-by-row bias issue discussed below.
-This gradient causes the read noise to increase as the row is read out.
+Based on a study of the positional dependence of all detected sources, we discovered that the cells in GPC1 do not have uniform noise characteristics.
+Instead, there is a gradient along the pixel rows, with the noise generally higher away from the read out amplifier (higher cell $x$ pixel positions).
+This is likely an effect of the row-by-row bias issue discussed below (Section~\ref{sec:pattern.row}).
 As a result of this increased noise, more sources are detected in the higher noise regions when the read noise is assumed constant across the readout.
-Read noise is the

-To mitigate this noise gradient, we constructed an initial set of noisemap images by measuring the median variance on bias frames.
+To mitigate this noise gradient, we constructed an initial set of noisemap images by measuring the median variance on bias frames processed as science images.
 The variance is calculated in boxes of 20x20 pixels, and then linearly interpolated to cover the full image.

 Unfortunately, due to correlations within this noise, the variance measured from the bias images does not fully remove the positional dependence of objects that are detected.
 This simple noisemap underestimates the noise observed when the image is filtered during the object detection process.
 This filtering convolves the background noise with a PSF, which has the effect of amplifying the correlated peaks in the noise.
 This amplification can therefore boost background fluctuations above the threshold used to select real objects, contaminating the final object catalogs.